 Legend: Each dimension scored 1-10.
 Total out of 80.
 Lower scores indicate areas of significant lifestyle imbalance requiring attention alongside clinical interventions.

-Interpretation: The wheel showed a characteristic metabolic syndrome pattern: the physical health dimensions (Nutrition 2/10, Movement 2/10) were at crisis levels, driven by decades of obesogenic environmental exposure.
-Sleep (4/10) was compromised by nocturia-driven fragmentation and likely undiagnosed OSA — both consequences of poorly controlled diabetes rather than primary sleep pathology.
-The preserved upper-half dimensions — Relationships (6/10), Environment (6/10), Purpose (5/10) — provided critical therapeutic leverage: Robert's identity as a grandfather and his supportive marriage were powerful intrinsic motivators that could sustain the behavioural demands of the protocol through difficult periods.
+Interpretation: The physical-health dimensions (Nutrition 2/10, Movement 2/10) were at crisis level, with Sleep (4/10) compromised by nocturia-driven fragmentation and likely undiagnosed OSA.
+The preserved upper-half dimensions — Relationships (6/10), Environment (6/10), Purpose (5/10) — provided the therapeutic leverage: Robert's identity as a grandfather and his supportive marriage were powerful intrinsic motivators capable of sustaining the protocol through difficult periods.
+This collapsed-lower/preserved-upper asymmetry also distinguishes metabolic syndrome from depression, where Purpose and Relationships typically fall alongside the physical dimensions.

 Figure: Wheel of Life — baseline assessment